Saoirse Ryan from Portarlington who is awaiting a vital bone marrow transplant

 Saoirse is due to start third class at Presentation Primary School this September.
 Her diagnosis came as a huge shock to her parents Matthew and Sinead last April, after Saoirse attended her GP with a swollen foot.

-Since then Saoirse has spent a lot of time in Portlaoise and the Coombe hospitals getting tests and blood transfusions to keep her condition stable.
+Since then Saoirse has spent a lot of time in hospital in Portlaoise and Crumlin getting tests and blood transfusions to keep her condition stable.

 The family which includes her little brother Oisin, have been inundated with support.